TimurDN/AutomationQA/05.MyProjects/ZETTAREADME.md

    - Detailed instructions and information for Task1 can be found in the dedicated branch.

 2. **Task2:** [Task2 Branch](https://github.com/TimurDN/AutomationQA/tree/Task2New)
-   - Explore the specific branch for Task2 to access detailed instructions and relevant information.
+   - Explore the specific task branch for Task2 to access detailed instructions and relevant information.

 3. **Task3:** [Task3 Branch](https://github.com/TimurDN/AutomationQA/tree/Task3)
    - For Task3, switch to the corresponding branch to find comprehensive instructions and details.